-A perennial herb with lance-shaped, evergreen leaves and showy, rounded clusters of (usually) lavender flowers.
-Flowers tubular with 5 lobes, the lobes spreading, somewhat heart-shaped, with or without fine notches, in varying colors: pale blue-purple, red-purple, rose-lavender, rarely white.
+Blue phlox, also called wild sweet William, is a perennial wildflower with lance-shaped leaves and showy, rounded clusters of (usually) lavender flowers.
+The flowers are tubular with 5 lobes, the lobes spreading, somewhat heart-shaped, with or without fine notches, in varying colors: pale blue-purple, red-purple, rose-lavender, rarely white.
 Blooms April–June.
-Leaves opposite, lance-shaped, spaced apart, to 2 inches long, finely hairy.
+The leaves are opposite, lance-shaped, spaced apart, to 2 inches long, finely hairy.
 Dark green, leafy shoots spread from base, take root, and persist through the winter.

 Height: to 1 foot.